Experimental observation of anomalous supralinear response of single-photon detectors: Experimental setup

-Electric output signals from the tested detectors were processed by an electronic counter.
+Electronic output signals from the tested detectors were processed by an electronic counter.
 The most critical parameter is its pulse-pair resolution, which has to be better than the recovery time of all tested detectors.
-Initially, we were using a commercial 100~MHz counter (ORTEC 974C), which was used to measure detectors DET1--4.
+Initially, we were using a commercial 100~MHz counter (ORTEC 974C), which was used to measure the SPADs.
 Later, we developed an FPGA-based 230~MHz counter with a 2.2~ns pulse-pair resolution and digitally tunable threshold voltages (QOLO Countex \cite{QOLOcountex}).
-This counter was used to perform the measurements of DET5, as well as additional measurements on DET1 and DET3.
-Detectors DET1 and DET3 were measured using both counters with the same results.
-The entire nonlinearity measurement was completely automated, time-synchronized, and controlled by a Python script.
+This counter was used to perform measurements on the SNSPD, as well as additional measurements on SPAD-1 and SPAD-3.
+Detectors SPAD-1 and SPAD-3 were measured using both counters with the same results.